 Standout Entries and Browser Playability

 You do not have to wait for a winner to dive in.
-All 40 games are fully playable right now, and a massive 27 of them can be launched directly in your browser, evoking the golden age of flash games.
-After testing several entries, I found the usual mix of brilliant experimentation and delightful absurdity.
-A few titles definitely stand out from the pack:
+All 40 games are fully playable right now, and a massive 27 of them can be launched directly in your browser, evoking the golden age of Flash games.
+After testing several entries, we found the usual mix of brilliant experimentation and delightful absurdity.

-- Wheelfox 64: A compact, highly polished take on the formula that proves the mechanic has room for more than just dialogue.
+- Wheelfox 64: A compact, highly polished take on the formula proving the mechanic has room for more than just dialogue.

 - The Wolf Of Wheel Street: A narrative-driven experiment that pushes the wheel concept into unexpected genres.